 Adelaide River's jumping crocodiles

-"Jumping" crocodiles aren't a special croc species – these wild creatures get their name from jumping out of the water when food is dangled overhead, lifting themselves in a mind-blowing display of strength (and hunger).
+"Jumping" crocodiles aren't a special croc species – these wild creatures get their because they jump out of the water when food is dangled overhead, lifting themselves in a mind-blowing display of strength (and hunger).
 With an estimated four crocodiles per square kilometre on the Adelaide River, the only river around these parts where feeding is permitted, your chances of seeing several on a jumping crocodile cruise are excellent.
-Spectacular Jumping Crocodile Cruises and Adelaide River Cruises run one hour tours, an hour out of Darwin.
+Spectacular Jumping Crocodile Cruises and Adelaide River Cruises run one-hour tours, an hour out of Darwin.
 It's a great stop on the way to Kakadu National Park.